-Labaton Sucharow LLP has been appointed lead counsel in a securities class action against Nielsen Holdings plc (“Nielsen” or the “Company”), and certain of its senior executives (collectively, “Defendants”).
+Labaton Sucharow LLP is lead counsel in a securities class action against Nielsen Holdings plc (“Nielsen” or the “Company”), and certain of its senior executives (collectively, “Defendants”).
 The action asserts claims under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934, and SEC Rule 10b-5 promulgated thereunder, on behalf of all persons or entities who purchased or otherwise acquired Nielsen common stock between February 11, 2016 and July 25, 2018, inclusive (the “Class Period”).

 The case is In re Nielsen Holdings PLC Securities Litigation, No. 18-cv-07143 (S.D.N.Y.).
 Labaton Sucharow represents lead plaintiff Public Employees’ Retirement System of Mississippi.
 The Defendants are Nielsen, and CEO and Chairman of the Board of Directors Dwight Mitchell Burns, its CFO Jamere Jackson, its Senior Vice President of Product Leadership Kelly Abcarian, and its former Global President and COO Stephen Hasker.

 Submit Claim Form

 If you purchased or otherwise acquired the publicly traded common stock of Nielsen during the period from February 11, 2016 through July 25, 2018, inclusive (the “Class Period”) and were damaged thereby, you may be entitled to a payment from a class action settlement.
 To be eligible for a payment, you must submit a Claim Form to the Claims Administrator by July 15, 2022.

 The Court held a Settlement Hearing on July 20, 2022 at 4:00 p.m.
 EDT, remotely by telephone.